 Conservation Districts

 As part of the Ontario Heritage Act, the Town of Innisfil may designate areas that possess distinct heritage qualities and characteristics (such as age, quality of buildings, streetscapes and open space) as Heritage Conservation Districts.
-With this designation, staff can develop and implement policies and guidelines through a Heritage Conservation District Plan.
+With this designation, we can develop and implement policies and guidelines through a Heritage Conservation District Plan.

 The plan provides a framework for ensuring that any redevelopment, significant renovations, alterations and new growth within the district boundary is consistent and does not detract from the character-defining elements of the area.
 It is implemented through the requirement of a Heritage Permit.
-The Innsifil Heritage Committee advises Council on potential properties and areas fit for Heritage designations.
+The Innisfil Heritage Committee advises Council on potential properties and areas fit for Heritage designations.

 Cookstown Heritage Conservation District